-Phu Duong, AIA, AICP, LEED AP Principal / Architecture and Urban Design NBBJ Phu Duong is a principal at NBBJ who is focused on the firm's community-building agenda across multiple markets and geographies.
-He as twenty years of architecture and urban design experience and now specializes in integrating technology and placemaking to engender community benefits within large-scale commercial, workplace, institutional, cultural, entertainment and mixed-use projects.
-His current projects explore the role of innovation economies as drivers of transformational change in cities and district-scaled redevelopment.
+Phu is the founder of Urban X Design.
+Previously a principal at NBBJ Phu focused on the firm's community-building agenda across multiple markets and geographies.
+He has twenty years of architecture and urban design experience and now specializes in integrating technology and placemaking to engender commu-nity benefits within large-scale commercial, workplace, institutional, cultural, entertainment and mixed-use projects.
+His current projects explore the role of innova-tion economies as drivers of transformational change in cities and district-scaled redevelopment.
 Phu is dedicated to the NBBJ's Justice, Equity, Diversity, and Inclusion and Design Justice programming initiatives.